 The following artists and guest selectors played on Maratone Long Distance HiFi so far:

-Dennis Alcapone, Stranger Cole, Lone Ranger, Heiko (Treasuresounds, Hamburg), Goldfingah, Tiny T (Mighty Cloudburst, London), Asher G (London), Steve Rice (Downbeat Melody, Bristol), Alex (Midnight Drifters), Pirates Choice (Rock-a-Shacka, Japan), Brick Top (Rude Attack Soundsystem, Switzerland), BossK (ReggaeXplosion), Eastwood, Franco Nero, Thomas Eiene (Get Ready!, Oslo), Thore (Thundering Vibration), Oxman (Soul Jazz Soundsystem, London), Sugar Merchant (Manchester), Ras Digby (London), Fatta (Soul Stereo, Paris), Phil Bush (Sounds & Pressure, Lincoln), Raph The Tough (Switzerland), Spud Roots (Bristol), Pat & Joachim (Get Ready!, Oslo), Thee Snufferer (Right on Time, Cologne), Sure Shots (Stockholm), Tonto Addi, Yugo, Rayna (Treasure Isle, Vienna), Mr. Mass (Manchester), Carib Crew, Sir Luek (Hamburg)
+Dennis Alcapone, Stranger Cole, Lone Ranger, Heiko (Treasuresounds, Hamburg), Goldfinga, Tiny T (Mighty Cloudburst, London), Asher G (London), Steve Rice (Downbeat Melody, Bristol), Alex (Midnight Drifters), Pirates Choice (Rock-a-Shacka, Japan), Brick Top (Rude Attack Soundsystem, Switzerland), BossK (ReggaeXplosion), Eastwood, Franco Nero, Thomas Eiene (Get Ready!, Oslo), The Conqueror, Thore (Thundering Vibration), Oxman (Soul Jazz Soundsystem, London), Sugar Merchant (Manchester), Ras Digby (London), Fatta (Soul Stereo, Paris), Alex (Fireball, Cologne) Phil Bush (Sounds & Pressure, Lincoln), Raph The Tough (Switzerland), Spud Roots (Bristol), Pat & Joachim (Get Ready!, Oslo), Thee Snufferer (Right on Time, Cologne), Sure Shots (Stockholm), Tonto Addi, Yugo, Rayna (Treasure Isle, Vienna), Mr. Mass (Manchester), Carib Crew, Sir Luek (Hamburg), Ms Trouble, Twizzy Dizzy (Irie Ites), Polly S, Longfingah, Stefan (Vintage Night)